zizkebab/check-reserved-instances/README.md

 ### Configuring AWS Accounts/Credentials

 Multiple AWS accounts are supported!
 Specify one or many sections with name `[AWS <name here>]`.
-These are the lists of AWS credentials that will used to query for instances.
+These are the lists of AWS credentials that will be used to query for instances.
 Replace `<name here>` with a nickname that want to provide in the report.

 The following configuration options are supported: